 - 18 ounces cheese tortellini about 2 small packages

 - 1 small onion diced

-- 4 cloves of garlic diced
+- 4 cloves garlic diced

-- 2 tbsp of olive oil
+- 2 tablespoon olive oil

-- 1 tsp of dried oregano
+- 1 teaspoon dried oregano

-- Back to the soup, once the potatoes are ready (this is when you can pierce them with a fork) you can go ahead and add your heavy cream to the soup and stir well.
+- Add your heavy cream to the soup and stir well.
 Taste for seasoning at this point and see if it needs salt or pepper.1 cup heavy cream